COVID-19 pandemic in Finland: March 2020

 On 1 March, three new cases—associates of the woman diagnosed with the virus on 28 February—were confirmed in the Helsinki region.
 They were instructed to remain in isolation at home.
 This brought the total number of infections diagnosed in Finland to five.
 Later that day, 130 people, including students at Helsinki University's Viikki teacher training school, were placed in quarantine after having been in close contact with one of the diagnosed.

-On 5 March, five new cases were confirmed: three in Uusimaa, one in Pirkanmaa and one in Tavastia Proper.
+On 5 March, five new cases were confirmed: three in Uusimaa, one in Pirkanmaa and one in Kanta-Häme.
 One of the cases in Uusimaa, a working age woman, is associated with the earlier cases in the Helsinki region.
 The other cases, two working age men, had travelled in northern Italy.
 All of the patients were in good health and were advised to stay at home.
-The case in Tavastia Proper is a child of a Hämeenlinna family that recently visited northern Italy.
+The case in Kanta-Häme is a child of a Hämeenlinna family that recently visited northern Italy.
 The family has been in voluntary home quarantine after the trip and nobody else is known to have been in close contact with the patient.
 The case in Pirkanmaa, a 44-year-old woman, is also in home quarantine and in good health.
 Three people have been in close contact with her.
 This brought the total number of confirmed cases in Finland to twelve.

 On 6 March, the National Institute for Health and Welfare (THL), announced that four new cases of COVID-19 have been confirmed in the country, bringing the total number of infections to 19.

 On 8 March, THL confirmed four new cases of novel coronavirus, bringing the total number of infections to 23.

 On 9 March, 10 more cases were reported, of which 3 in Helsinki and 7 in other regions, increasing the number of infections to 33.